 Despite being among the greatest players of all time such as Pele, Cristiano Ronaldo, Lionel Messi, Ronaldinho, and Zinedine Zidane, who have scored more goals than Maradona, there is no denying the awe he instilled in football fans when he had possession of the ball.
 He was a true magician on the pitch, with his unmatched dribbling skills and ability to weave past defenders leaving spectators in amazement.

-Diego Maradona, known as “The Golden Boy,” was an immensely talented and skilled football player who made his mark as a leader on the field.
+Diego Maradone known as “The Golden Boy,” was an immensely talented and skilled football player who made his mark as a leader on the field.
 He debuted at just 14 years old, representing Argentina and ultimately leading them to victory in the 1986 World Cup.

-Cristiano Ronaldo, a true football legend, has overcome humble beginnings to become one of the greatest players of all time.
+Ronaldo a true football legend, has overcome humble beginnings to become one of the greatest players of all time.
 With unwavering determination, passion, and ambition, Ronaldo’s goal-scoring prowess is evident in his remarkable tally of 712 club goals across various teams and 122 goals for the Portugal National Team.

 Although numbers do not paint the picture, they do scream out a trend, a story that cannot be denied:

-Diego Maradona Record:
+Diego Maradona Record

 Despite his physical limitations, Maradona was absolutely unstoppable when he had the ball at his feet.
 I mean, just take a look at his time playing for Serie A team Napoli.
 During his stint there, he managed to score an incredible 115 goals and also provided 59 assists!
 It just goes to show how truly talented he was as a footballer.